jayaemekar/systemdesign/docs/index.md

-# System Design Basics
+# What is System Design?

-Whenever we are designing a large system, we need to consider a few things:
+The process of defining the architecture, interfaces, and data for a system to meet specified criteria is referred to as system design.

-1. What are the different architectural pieces that can be used?
+When constructing a huge system, there are a few considerations to keep in mind:

-2. How do these pieces work with each other?
+  1. What are the many architectural components that can be utilized?
-3. How can we best utilize these pieces: what are the right tradeoffs?
+  2. What is the relationship between these components?

-Investing in scaling before it is needed is generally not a smart business proposition; however, some forethought into the design can save valuable time and resources in the future.
-In the following chapters, we will try to define some of the core building blocks of scalable systems.
-Familiarizing these concepts would greatly benefit in understanding distributed system concepts.
+  3. What are the best tradeoffs to make in order to get the most out of these components?

-In the next section, we will go through Consistent Hashing, CAP Theorem, Load Balancing, Caching, Data Partitioning, Indexes, Proxies, Queues, Replication, and choosing between SQL vs. NoSQL.
+The issue of system design is wide.
+There are numerous materials on system design principles dispersed over the internet.
+Many tech organizations require system design as part of the technical interview process in addition to coding interviews.

-Let’s start with the Key Characteristics of Distributed Systems.
+Building and engineering systems demand a systematic approach to system design.
+A smart system design considers everything in an infrastructure, from hardware and software to data and how it's kept.